This information is to be given to all laboratory students at the start of each semester.

 For additional information on chemical stability, contact your supervisor or the Chemical Safety Coordinator.

 Certain hazardous chemicals should not be mixed or stored with other chemicals because a severe reaction can take place or an extremely toxic reaction product can result.
-The label and MSDS will contain information on incompatibilities.
+The label and SDS will contain information on incompatibilities.
 The following table, taken from the Manufacturing Chemists' Association, Guide for Safety in the Chemical Laboratory) contains examples of incompatible chemicals:

 |Chemical||Incompatible - Keep out of Contact With|